Visual Communication Tools for CO2 Accumulation in Shared Spaces

 The collected results generally indicate that all of the measured metrics in LT1 are highly dependent on the number of people present in the lecture theatre.
 This means that people attending lectures have a great deal of influence over temperature and CO2 in the lecture theatre.
 In this section, we will look at how the measured metrics are affected by the student distribution in the lecture theatre.

 Finally, when compared with the student distributions, CO2 had a smaller correlation with the seating positions than temperature, even when taking into account possible sensor miscalibration and subtracting their readings at midnight to form a better baseline.
-Overall the results for CO2 and temperature analysis show some correlation between the sitting location and the observed changes in environmental phenomena, however, more data has to collectd for definitive conclusions.
+Overall the results for CO2 and temperature analysis show some correlation between the sitting location and the observed changes in environmental phenomena, however, more data has to be collected for definitive conclusions.

+People’s body heat radiation influences the entire heat distribution in the lecture theatre.
 The average temperature can fluctuate greatly in the lecture theatre based on the ambient outside temperatures.
 This means that the HVAC system in the building is not always able to maintain a consistent temperature as on warmer days the ambient temperature in the lecture theatre is higher by several degrees, when compared to cooler days.
 This becomes especially apparent when analysing the collected heatmap data on a fixed value scale, as seen in Figure 24.
 This means that the starting state of the heatmaps were not identical on all days, which is important when doing a visual analysis of the data.
-Overall, the temperature distribution showed that the lecture theatre heated up considerably over the course of lectures, however, there was also noticeable noise in the data.
-It was also found that temperature increased consistently throughout the lecture duration and decreased slowly after the lecture concluded.

 However, raw data alone does not provide a complete picture.
 After adjusting for uneven baselines among the sensors, the heatmap clearly reveals a correlation between where people are seated and their emitted body-heat radiation: